domenechguillem/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research associate in the cosmology group of [ITP](https://www.thphys.uni-heidelberg.de), Heidelberg University, under the supervision of [Christof Wetterich](https://www.thphys.uni-heidelberg.de/~wetterich/).
+I am a Marie-Curie [Fellini Fellow](https://web.infn.it/fellini/) in the cosmology group at the Istituto Nazionale di Fisica Nucleare [INFN](https://www.pd.infn.it/eng/), Sezione di [Padova](http://active.pd.infn.it/g4/), under the supervision of [Sabino Matarrese](http://unipd.academia.edu/SabinoMatarrese).
 My main research interests include theories of gravity and physics of the early universe.
-I refereed articles for the [Journal of Cosmology and Astroparticle Physics](https://iopscience.iop.org/journal/1475-7516), [European Physical Journal C](https://epjc.epj.org) , the [International Journal of Modern Physics D](https://www.worldscientific.com/worldscinet/ijmpd) and the [Physics of the Dark Universe](https://www.journals.elsevier.com/physics-of-the-dark-universe).
+I refereed articles for the [Journal of Cosmology and Astroparticle Physics](https://iopscience.iop.org/journal/1475-7516), [European Physical Journal C](https://epjc.epj.org), the [International Journal of Modern Physics D](https://www.worldscientific.com/worldscinet/ijmpd) and the [Physics of the Dark Universe](https://www.journals.elsevier.com/physics-of-the-dark-universe).
 Also, I co-coordinated courses of General Relativity and of Cosmology at master level.

 I did my doctor course at [YITP](https://www.yukawa.kyoto-u.ac.jp/en-GB/), Kyoto University, under the supervision of [Misao Sasaki](http://www2.yukawa.kyoto-u.ac.jp/~misao.sasaki/).
+My first postdoc was at the institute for theoretical physics [ITP](https://www.thphys.uni-heidelberg.de), Heidelberg university, under the supervision of [Christof Wetterich](https://www.thphys.uni-heidelberg.de/~wetterich/).

-My work is supported by the DFG Collaborative Research centre SFB 1225 ISOQUANT.
+My work is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 754496.